Pybounce/spiky_situation/README_EDITOR.md

 - First click starts mover edit
 - All other clicks in unique cells mark that position as the next
 - Clicks in the same cell twice in a row marks the end of the route
-- Can have mover varients that change speed
+- Can have mover variants that change speed
 - How will I make things like springs move?
   - Would be good if they did, but needs to look right
   - Can they just move on their own or do they have to be connected to a moving platform